-The EU recently passed the Network and Information Security (NIS) Directive (NISD), requiring critical infrastructure organizations to implement stronger security and breach reporting for ICS/SCADA/OT networks.
+The EU recently passed the Network and Information Security (NIS) Directive (NISD), requiring critical infrastructure organizations to implement stronger cybersecurity and breach reporting for ICS/SCADA/OT networks.

 Why does NISD matter?
-Industrial organizations can be fined up to £17 million, or 4% of their global revenue, for non-compliant companies in the UK.
+Industrial organizations that do not meet NISD requirements for critical infrastructure security can be fined up to £17 million, or 4% of their global revenue for non-compliant companies in the UK.

-Is your organization compliant with the NIS Directive?
+Is your critical infrastructure organization compliant with the NISD regulations?
 Be in the know.

 Get the executive NISD guide now to get briefed on: